beatrixwashere/pModLoader/README.md

 ## download

-this tool is available on [itch.io](https://beatrixwashere.itch.io/pmodloader). once you download it, all you have to do is unzip and run it!
+this tool is available on [itch.io](https://beatrixwashere.itch.io/pmodloader). once you download it, all you have to do is and run it!

 ---